cal-itp/data-infra/docs/contribute/submitting_changes.md

 (docs-gh-action)=
 ## GitHub Docs Action
 ### What is the GitHub Docs Action?
-The action is an automated service provided by GitHub that ensures suggested additions are in the proper syntax and facilitates the [preview of your changes]((docs-preview)).
+The action is an automated service provided by GitHub that ensures suggested additions are in the proper syntax and facilitates the [preview of your changes](docs-preview).
 You can see if this action was successful at the bottom of your docs PR.
 ![Collection Matrix](assets/gh-action.png)

 ### How is the docs GitHub action triggered?